Oracle-Mag/oracle-mag/README.md

 ---
 ```

 Then add in the post contents using the Markdown language syntax.
 Images, formatting, etc. is all supported.
+Remember to add an empty line between paragraphs!

 #### Adding a new page